micahflee/passphraseme/README.md

 | `-sw`             | `--star-wars`               | Use EFF's Star Wars wordlist (The Passphrase Is Strong With This One) |
 | `-d [dictionary]` | `--dictionary [dictionary]` | Custom wordlist filename                                              |

-For example, you can choose to use one of EFF's short wordlists, like this:
+For example, you can choose to EFF's short wordlist with unique prefixes like this:

 ```
-$ passphraseme -s1 5
-glide canal flag sage those
 $ passphraseme -s2 5
-optical anonymous nirvana agitate feudalist
+leftover-human-podiatrist-clergyman-elk
 ```

 Or you can embrace your inner nerd and use a fandom wordlist:

 ```
 $ passphraseme --game-of-thrones 5
-crow betrayed severely gloating asked
+skull-putting-twenty-aid-bluntly
 $ passphraseme --harry-potter 5
-mirror relief date future mysterious
+summoning-jealous-loads-somehow-unregistered
 $ passphraseme --star-trek 5
-children refused captain cornwell vulcan
+destroying-maximum-radiation-yells-causes
 $ passphraseme --star-wars 5
-unkar struggle names ally cantina
+duels-zett-rock-silenced-blockade
 ```

 You can also choose to use a custom wordlist, like this:

 ```
 $ passphraseme -d /usr/share/dict/words 7
-leading's Oz's caesareans lactate eloped interposed wowed
+Sphinx's-congas-adjudge-revalue-scotched-decapitations-scampered
 ```

-And if you prefer, you can use a custom separator, like `-` instead of ` `:
+And if you prefer, you can use a custom separator, like ` ` or `.` instead of `-`:

 ```
-$ passphraseme --sep - 5
+$ passphraseme --sep " " 5
-ungreased-tried-broadcast-deduce-yield
+drown elder drown sport hula
 $ passphraseme --sep .
 5
-parmesan.unkempt.budget.premiere.puritan
+stage.stash.speak.shack.pound
 ```

 ## Strength of passphrases